 Melanie and Teri, Pardon our French, but, oui, nous acceptons!

 Dale et Kerry P.S.
 You have danced your way into our Any student (undergraduate or graduate) planning marriage this spring, summer, or early fall and wishing to participate in PRE-CANA (marriage preparation) through Campus Ministry must register by March 26 in the Library CM Office.
-Good things come in threes--Happy birthday Christy, Laurie, and Lisa!
+Good things come in threes-Happy birthday Christy, Laurie, and Lisa!

 P. Byrnes and T. Mockus Praise God now, there's "no TIME to LOSE."

+Chuck W

+Miss Mary Mac: Are you still laughing in the library?
+Very strange, but HAPPY BIRTHDAY

+Two Red K's

+You're finally here again in "Mich-lana"!!
+I know we will have a great time Why not stay around a few weeks?

+Tipps,

-Chuck W. Miss Mary Mac: Are you still laughing in the library?
-Very strange, but HAPPY BIRTHDAY anyway!
-Two Red K's Squiz, You're finally here again in "Mich-lana"!!!
-I know we will have a great time Why not stay around a few together. weeks?
-Joe Tipos It's about damn time you got the hell out here to this Winter Wonderland.
-The Bar Car will be rolling to Ch!-Town tonightjust think, you could have been at the Royal Manor Instead.
+It's about damn time you got the hell out here to this Winter Wonderland.
+The Bar Car will be rolling to Chi-Town tonight- just think, you could have been at the Royal Manor Instead.

+The Petrolatum

 Winterhawk et al,

+moralistic outrageltus-has turned mailg-

+This fatal disease strikes repressed Neanderthals and mental midgets with

+lightning ferocity.